We are committed to providing an accessible user experience for all website visitors.

 Indulge in Themed Snacks and Food

-As for snacks, Springfield U.S.A. is home to the Flaming Moe (a non-alcoholic drink) and the Big Pink, a mega-sized doughnut from Lard Lad Donuts.
+As for snacks, Springfield U.S.A. is home to the Flaming Moe (a nonalcoholic drink) and the Big Pink, a mega-sized doughnut from Lard Lad Donuts.
 Despicable Me fans can find minion-inspired caramel apples and s’more treats.
 Of course, you can’t froget about Butterbeer!
-Your teens will definitely want to post about their photogenic snacks on Instagram.
+Your teens will definitely want to post about their photogenic snacks on Instagram or TikTok.
 If they need more #inspo, check out our list of the best snacks at Universal.

 Visit During Special Events

 If you’re going to Universal Orlando with teens and tweens, consider planning a trip around the resort’s special events.
 Universal offers a fun lineup of events year-round, kicking off with Mardi Gras in the spring.
 In addition to the festive parade and Cajun-style food, the Mardi Gras concert series brings a couple of pop singers or bands that the froglets love.
-Last year, Lily and Tad sang along to Sabrina Carpenter and Bazzi, while Leap and I were officially deemed "too old" to know them.
+In 2023, Lily and Tad sang along to WILLOW and JVKE, while Leap and I were officially deemed "too old" to know them.

 Do your teens love horror movies?
 It could be time for their first Halloween Horror Nights event.
 It’s not recommended for children under 13, but if they can handle the thrills and chills, they’re in for a terribly entertaining night.
-If you’re traveling around the holidays, be sure to check out Grinchmas and Christmas in the Wizarding World!
+If you’re traveling around the holidays, be sure to check out Christmas in the Wizarding World and Grinchmas in Seuss Landing where you can meet the viral sensation himself, the Grinch!

 Spend Extra Time in the Wizarding World